 - Medical problems

-What strategies does the Pastoral Leader use to help a child further or reach their full potential?
+What strategies does our Pastoral Leader use to help a child further or reach their full potential?

 - 1:1 mentoring session to discuss problems and address how these may be overcome via solution focus based approaches.